Nepal, Travel Advice

 We gave in, we next had to figure out how to somehow get an in-transit Indian visa in less than 36 hours.
 An Indian visa can normally take weeks to get and it’s never an easy process.
 There’s only one way to do it…you know someone who knows someone who you pay off to get it for you.
 One good thing about undeveloped countries, sometimes bribes can work in your favor.
 At least it’s a viable option that you can take.

 We looked at all of our options and consulted with Giri who was intent on helping us through this issue no matter what.
 We decided to go the ‘pay a friend’ route.
 Giri knew someone who knew someone at the Indian Embassy who reportedly could get an in-transit visa for a slightly higher fee than taking the regular route.
-I don’t know that I would’ve went this route unless I had known Giri so well; he was a friend.
+I don’t know that I would’ve gone this route unless I had known Giri so well; he was a friend.
 I trusted that he had our best interests in mind and he genuinely wanted to help us.
 He had been our guardian angel so far on this trip, and that wasn’t going to change now.

-The woman from the embassy came to Giri’s office, she reassured us that she could get the visa by the next day, we paid her the money, and we said a little prayer to the travel Gods that it would all work out.
+The woman from the embassy came to Giri’s office, and she reassured us that she could get the visa by the next day, we paid her the money, and we said a little prayer to the travel Gods that it would all work out.

 Luckily – it did.
 Money talks.